Sikadur®-53

 ADHESIVE

-- Apply the mixed material to the prepared surface with a spatula, trowel, notched trowel, or with hands protected by gloves.
+- Apply the mixed Sikadur®-53 to the prepared surface with a spatula, trowel, notched trowel, or with hands protected by gloves.
+If applying to matt damp concrete, brush Sikadur®-53 well into the substrate.

 GROUTING RESIN